 Trump says Dems out to 'raid Medicare' to fund socialism; he signs executive order seeking changes

-President Trump on Thursday signed an executive order that would make changes to Medicare, giving a broader role to the program's private insurance option – as he vowed to protect the current system from Democratic presidential candidates' calls to enact “Medicare-for-all.”
+President Trump on Thursday signed an executive order giving a broader role to Medicare's private insurance option – as he vowed to protect the current system from Democratic presidential candidates' calls to enact “Medicare-for-all.”

 Medicare itself remains popular, but the calls to enact a single-payer, government-run system for everyone are far more controversial.
 Signing the order at the Villages – a retirement community north of Orlando – Trump singled out Democrats he said want to “totally obliterate Medicare.”